 This waiver requires full Medi-Cal eligibility.
 Therefore, higher income individuals who only qualify for Aged and Disabled Medi-Cal with a “Share of Cost” are not eligible for services under this waiver.

 Persons whose income or assets exceed the California Medicaid limits and couples where only one spouse is seeking Medicaid should consult with a professional Medi-Cal planner to structure their assets and income appropriately to enable them the best possibility of acceptance into Medi-Cal.

 The HCBA waiver is designed to allow individuals to remain living at home or return to living in their homes after an extended stay in a skilled nursing facility.
-This initiative is formally referred to as California Community Transitions (CCT) Project.
+This initiative is formally referred to as the California Community Transitions (CCT) Project.
 As the goal is to move persons out of nursing homes, the benefits available to participants are chosen with this objective in mind.
 Participants may receive any of the following:

 This program is current and available throughout California.
 However, because this is a waiver program and not an entitlement program, there can be waiting periods for services to start.
-The enrollment caps increase annually from approximately 5,500 participants in 2018 to approximately 8,974 in 2023.
+The enrollment caps increase annually from approximately 7,150 participants in 2021 to approximately 9,871 in 2024.

 More information and an application are available on the Department of Human Services webpage.
 The complete process can take between two to five months to get a care plan started and transition the patient out of the facility.